brunojppb/turbo-store/README.md

 # Turbo Store

-This is a TypeScript monorepo used to demo Turborepo.
+This is a TypeScript monorepo created to demo [Turborepo](https://turborepo.org/), a high-performance build system for JavaScript and typeScript codebases.

 ## What's inside?